darlapoling/darlapoling/README.md

 ## Introducing Darla:

-I'm Dar (she/her), a student of statistics at the University of New Mexico.
+I'm Dar (she/her), and I've recently graduated with a Bachelor's of science in statistics with a minor in mathematics from the University of New Mexico.

 I code for fun and to develop my statistical and programming skills.
+- data visualization using R, Matlab
+- ad-hoc analysis using R, Excel.
+- data modeling using R, Matlab.

-Professionally, I'm interested in working with large datasets to solve problems and answer questions about the real world.
-A lot of my projects on here are for my classes, which include design and analysis of experiments, chaos theory, and biostatistics.
+Professionally, I'm interested in working with large datasets to solve problems and answer questions.
+My work experience has focused on the manufacturing industry, which means I'm used to having to solve complex, real-world problems with high stakes.

 Other than coding and math, I like to hike along the Sandia mountains and paint landscapes in my free time.

 ## Contact Information:

 E-mail: darpoling248@outlook.com
-        dpoling1@unm.edu

 LinkdIn: www.linkedin.com/in/darla-poling-186967298